19hours/sg-statutes/Acts/Animals and Birds Act.md

 [10/2002]

+[Act 46 of 2014 wef 16/01/2015]

-### Seizure of animal, bird, carcases or articles
+### Powers of seizure

 51\.—(1) Where any authorised officer or police officer has reason to believe that any offence under this Act has been or is being committed or where any officer of customs has reason to believe that an offence under this Act relating to importation or exportation has been or is being committed, the authorised officer, officer of customs or police officer may —

-(a) seize any animal, bird, carcase or article, the subject-matter of such an offence; and
+(a) seize any animal, bird, carcase or article, the subject-matter of such an offence;

+[Act 46 of 2014 wef 16/01/2015]

+(aa) seize any article or conveyance with which or by means of which, the offence is reasonably suspected to have been committed; and

+[Act 46 of 2014 wef 16/01/2015]

-(b) remove that animal, bird, carcase or article to any compound, enclosure or other place selected by the authorised officer and there detain it.
+(b) remove that animal, bird, carcase, article or conveyance to any compound, enclosure or other place selected by the authorised officer and there detain it.

 [16/2000]

+[Act 46 of 2014 wef 16/01/2015]

-(2) Where any animal, bird, carcase or article has been seized and detained under subsection (1), the authorised officer, officer of customs or police officer shall report the same to a Magistrate and the Magistrate may make such order for the further detention or release of the animal, bird, carcase or article as he may think fit.
+(2) Where any animal, bird, carcase, article or conveyance has been seized and detained under subsection (1), the authorised officer, officer of customs or police officer shall report the same to a Magistrate and the Magistrate may make such order for the further detention or release of the animal, bird, carcase, article or conveyance as he may think fit.

 [16/2000]

+[Act 46 of 2014 wef 16/01/2015]

-(3) The owner of the animal, bird, carcase or article shall pay such sum as the Magistrate may consider reasonable to cover the expenses connected with its removal to a place of detention and unless that sum is paid within a specified time the animal, bird, carcase or article shall be forfeited.
+(3) The owner of the animal, bird, carcase, article or conveyance shall pay such sum as the Magistrate may consider reasonable to cover the expenses connected with its removal to a place of detention and unless that sum is paid within a specified time the animal, bird, carcase, article or conveyance shall be forfeited.

 [52

+[Act 46 of 2014 wef 16/01/2015]

+[Act 46 of 2014 wef 16/01/2015]

 ### Powers of arrest

-52\.—(1) Any authorised officer, officer of customs or police officer may arrest without warrant any person whom he sees or finds committing or attempting to commit or whom he reasonably suspects of being engaged in committing or attempting to commit any offence under this Act, if —
+52\.—(1) An authorised officer, a police officer or an officer of customs may arrest without warrant any person whom the officer reasonably suspects of committing or attempting to commit an offence under this Act.

-(a) the person refuses to furnish his name and address;

-(b) the person furnishes an address out of Singapore;

-(c) there are reasonable grounds for believing that the person has furnished a false name or address; or

-(d) the person is likely to abscond.

-[16/2000]
+[Act 46 of 2014 wef 16/01/2015]

+(1A) The officer making an arrest under this section must not restrain the person arrested more than is necessary to prevent the person’s escape.

+[Act 46 of 2014 wef 16/01/2015]

 (2) Any authorised officer, officer of customs or police officer making an arrest without warrant shall, subject to subsection (3), without unnecessary delay bring the person arrested before a Magistrate’s Court.

 [16/2000]

+(2A) A person who is arrested under this section must not be detained in custody for a period longer than is reasonable under the circumstances of the case, and such period must not exceed 48 hours (excluding the time necessary for the journey to a Magistrate’s Court).

+[Act 46 of 2014 wef 16/01/2015]

 (3) No person who has been arrested by any authorised officer, officer of customs or police officer shall be released, except on his own bond or on bail or on the special order in writing of the Magistrate or the Director-General.

 [53

 [16/2000]

+### Powers of investigation

+52A\.—(1) For the purposes of investigating any offence under this Act, an authorised officer, a police officer or an officer of customs may do all or any of the following:

+(a) examine orally any person who appears to be material to the investigation —

+(i) whether before or after that person or anyone else is charged with an offence in connection with the case; and

+(ii) whether or not the person is to be called as a witness in any inquiry, trial or other proceeding in connection with the case;

+(b) issue a written notice requiring any person within the limits of Singapore, who appears to be material to the investigation, to attend before the officer;

+(c) require any person who is reasonably believed to have —

+(i) any information; or

+(ii) any document or article in the person’s possession, custody or control,

+relevant to the investigation, to furnish that information, or produce that document or article.

+(2) Any person examined under this section shall be bound to state truly what the person knows of the facts and circumstances of the case, except that the person need not say anything that might expose the person to a criminal charge, penalty or forfeiture.

+(3) A statement made by any person examined under this section must —

+(a) be reduced to writing;

+(b) be read over to the person;

+(c) if the person does not understand English, be interpreted for the person in a language that the person understands; and

+(d) after correction (if necessary), be signed by the person.

+(4) If any person fails to comply with a written notice issued to the person by an authorised officer, a police officer or an officer of customs under subsection (1)(b), the officer may report such failure to a Magistrate who may then, in the Magistrate’s discretion, issue a warrant ordering the person to comply with the written notice.

+(5) Subject to subsection (6), an authorised officer, a police officer or an officer of customs may take possession of, or any extract from or copy of, any document or article produced under subsection (1)(c) for further investigation.

+(6) Any thing taken possession of by an authorised officer, a police officer or an officer of customs under subsection (5) —

+(a) must be placed in safe custody by the officer; and

+(b) unless ordered otherwise by a court, may be retained by the officer until the completion of any proceedings (including proceedings on appeal) in which it may be evidence.

+(7) Any person who, without reasonable excuse, refuses or fails to comply with any notice issued to the person under subsection (1)(b) or with any requirement made of the person under subsection (1)(c) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 6 months or to both.

+[Act 46 of 2014 wef 16/01/2015]

 ## PART VII